One of the most influential singer-songwriters in the history of modern music

 During this time he was influenced by folk music (as well as musicians such as Bob Dylan) while working at folk clubs in Winnipeg.
 It was also around this time that he encountered kindred folk spirits such as Joni Mitchell.
 Young wrote “Sugar Mountain” while Mitchell penned “The Circle Game” as a response.

-Moving to the United States, and tenure with Buffalo Springfield
+Moving to the United States and Tenure with Buffalo Springfield

 Young attained his first charting hit (as a songwriter) when the Canadian group The Guess Who covered one of his songs, “Flying On The Ground,” which broke into the national Top 40 chart.
+Neil Young’s time with Buffalo Springfield was a foundational period in his long and influential music career.
+Buffalo Springfield, an American-Canadian rock band formed in 1966, played a significant role in the development of folk rock and country rock.

-Establishing Crazy Horse and joining Crosby, Stills, Nash and Young
+Establishing Crazy Horse and Joining Crosby, Stills, Nash and Young

 During the mid-1960s Young moved to the United States along with his friend Bruce Palmer, a bassist.
 There they drove miles to Los Angeles, California, where he and Palmer eventually formed Buffalo Springfield in 1966.
 The band also included Stills, Richie Furay and Dewey Martin.
 Stills wrote Buffalo Springfield’s classic song “For What It’s Worth,” which appeared on their eponymous debut album that same year.
 The single became a success on the charts, raising Buffalo Springfield to popularity.
 It was also through this band that the Americans got to know Neil Young for the first time.